 As your rental portfolio grows, managing finances across numerous properties can become overwhelming without the right tools.
 Virtual accounts enable you to oversee all your properties from a single, centralized dashboard.

-Features you look for in a virtual bank account for rental properties
+Features to look for in a virtual bank account for rental properties

 When choosing a virtual bank account for your rental properties, certain features are paramount for optimizing your financial management.
-These specialized functionalities can make a significant difference in your efficiency and ability to scale your real estate business.
-Look for platforms that understand the unique needs of landlords.
+Look for platforms that understand the unique needs of your portfolio and offer the following key features.

 Unlimited sub-accounts